 If this sounds like you, then you’ve come to the right place.
 Whether you are brand new, or you love gardening but just want to take your gardening/ harvesting skills to the next level, this is going to be an excellent opportunity.

-If you wait until spring to start preparing, this will likely turn into a frustrating experience for you.
+If you wait until spring to start your garden planning, this will likely turn into a frustrating experience for you.
 It’s best to start your planning right away.

 Here are some places to start your planning: